Encountering a 401 error on your WordPress website can be quite frustrating. Reloading the page might help, but not always.

 The cache also helps speed up browsing, as most page files are temporarily stored in your device’s memory to keep your logins active.

-Attempting to access a web app with expired cookies often throws a 401 error.
+Attempting to access a web app with expired cookies often throws error 401.

 An easy fix for this is to clear all website cookies for the problem website and refresh the page.
 You can also clear browsing data and reload the page.
 This may mean logging in to a new session.